madjin/home-space/README.md

-# home-space
+# Home Space

 An open source virtual home that can be self-hosted and accessible from anywhere.

 ![](https://i.imgur.com/K0vf2rD.jpg)